PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Building a simple restful micro service
 * Creating the context
-* Setting up a development environment for microservices
+* Setting up a development environment
-* Using pattern matching and the mu module
+* Using pattern matching with Mu
 * Using containers with microservices
+* Adding a second service
 * Building queue based microservice
 * TODO: MORE HERE
 * When to use